dangooddd/chosen.nvim/README.md

 In swap mode, you need to press two keys.
 After that, files will be swapped.

-If none of modes is active, key press will open file.
+By default, key press will open file.

 ### Chosen data file (index)